wangywUST/DeepEdit/README.md

 # MQuAKE

-This is the repository for our paper [Knowledge Editing During Decoding](https://arxiv.org/abs/2305.14795).
+This is the repository for our paper [DeepEdit: Knowledge Editing as Decoding with Constraints](https://arxiv.org/abs/2401.10471).

 We explore editing the knowledge of black-box LLMs in the decoding stage.
 We propose DeepEdit (Depth-first Search based Iterative Decoding for Knowledge Editing), a neural-symbolic method that improves the knowledge editing with better coherence, relevance, and awareness during reasoning.
 DeepEdit can be flexibly applied to all black-box LLMs: it does not require any access to the model parameters, representations, or output vocabulary distributions.